Jeff Daniels: 1990–2008: Established actor

-Daniels starred in a pair of romantic comedies, Love Hurts (1990) and The Butcher's Wife (1991), playing Demi Moore's love interest in the latter.
+In 1990, Daniels starred in the thriller Arachnophobia.
+He also starred in a pair of romantic comedies, Love Hurts (1990) and The Butcher's Wife (1991), playing Demi Moore's love interest in the latter.
 His sci-fi vehicle Timescape (1992) went straight to video.
 His next significant role was as Colonel Joshua Chamberlain in Gettysburg (1993).
 Daniels reprised the role of Chamberlain 10 years later in the prequel film Gods and Generals.

 Daniels continued his work in the theater with Redwood Curtain (1993).
 Off-Broadway, he starred in Lanford Wilson's Lemon Sky with Cynthia Nixon where he received a Drama Desk nomination for and an Obie Award for his performance in the Circle Repertory Company production of Johnny Got His Gun.

 In 1994, Daniels co-starred with Jim Carrey in one of his most commercially successful films, Dumb and Dumber.
 It was a noted departure for Daniels, owing to his status as a dramatic actor.
 Earlier that year, Daniels appeared with Keanu Reeves in the action blockbuster Speed; the film was an enormous hit, grossing over $350 million at the box office.
 Daniels would then host Saturday Night Live a second time before the release of the 1996 Disney live-action remake of 101 Dalmatians.
 Daniels starred as the owner of a litter of dalmatians stolen by the evil Cruella De Vil (Glenn Close).
 The film was successful, grossing $320 million.
 Daniels plays a grungy cop Alvin Strayer along with Eric Stoltz in 2 Days in the Valley.
 Also in 1996 was the family hit film Fly Away Home with Daniels as the supportive single father of Anna Paquin's goose-raising preteen.
 Daniels then had a critical and commercial misfire with Trial and Error (1997).
 He would rebound, however, with 1998's Pleasantville as diner owner Bill Johnson, who learns to act as an individual and rebel against the norm at the urging of Tobey Maguire's David.
 Also starring Reese Witherspoon, Joan Allen, and Don Knotts, Pleasantville was nominated for three Academy Awards.
 Daniels starred alongside Christopher Lloyd's comedy My Favorite Martian.